erudit/eruditorg/CONTRIBUTING.md

 * Does the coding style conform to the guidelines?
 Are there any flake8 errors?
 * Is the test suite passing?
 * Is the code exempt of spurious print / console.log statements?
+* Do HTTP requests to internal services have explicite timeout set ?

 ## Git